webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/index.md

 The European Council for Nuclear Research ([http://en.wikipedia.org/wiki/CERN CERN]) in Switzerland had such an alternative. [http://en.wikipedia.org/wiki/Tim_Berners-Lee Tim Berners-Lee] had been working on an information management system, in which text could contain links and references to other works, allowing the reader to quickly jump from document to document.
 He had created a server for publishing this style of document (called [http://en.wikipedia.org/wiki/Hypertext hypertext]) as well as a program for reading them, which he had called WorldWideWeb.
 This software had first been released in 1991, however, it took two events to cause an explosion in popularity and the eventual replacement of Gopher.

-On the thirtieth of April 1993 CERN released the source code of WorldWideWeb into the public domain, so anyone could use or build upon the software without charge.
+On April 13th, 1993 CERN released the source code of World Wide Web into the public domain, so anyone could use or build upon the software without charge.

 Then, later in the same year, the [http://en.wikipedia.org/wiki/National_Center_for_Supercomputing_Applications NCSA] released a program that was a combined web browser and Gopher client, called [http://en.wikipedia.org/wiki/NCSA_Mosaic Mosaic].
 This was originally only available on Unix machines and in source code form, but in December 1993 Mosaic provided a new version with installers for both Apple Macintosh and Microsoft Windows.
-Mosaic rapidly increased in popularity, and with it the Web.
+Mosaic rapidly increased in popularity, and with it the web.

-The number of available web browsers increased dramatically, many created by research projects at universities and corporations, such as Telenor (a Norwegian communications company), which created the first version of the Opera browser in 1994.
+The number of available web browsers increased dramatically, many created by research projects at universities and corporations, such as Telenor (a Norwegian communications company), which created the first version of the Opera Browser in 1994.

-=== The browser wars ===
+=== The Browser Wars ===

 The popularization of the web brought commercial interests. [http://en.wikipedia.org/wiki/Marc_Andreessen Marc Andreessen] left NCSA and together with [http://en.wikipedia.org/wiki/James_H._Clark Jim Clark] founded Mosaic Communications, later renamed to Netscape Communications Corporation, and started work on what was to become Netscape Navigator.
 Version 1.0 of the software was released in December 1994.